 One widely-known benefit of UV radiation is its influence on the vitamin D levels in your body, which positively impacts hair growth.
-Research has found that a majority of your vitamin-D requirement is formed within the skin through the action of sunlight.
+Research has found that a majority of your vitamin D needs is formed within the skin through the action of sunlight.
 Notably, you only need around 5 to 10 minutes, a few days per week to get enough sunlight to reap the health benefits.

 Moreover, acne and fungal infections of the skin and scalp can be treated well by controlled UV exposure.
 Skin disorders such as eczema and psoriasis may be improved by phototherapy using a machine to create certain forms of UV radiation.
 For example, UVB is often used as a medical treatment for most psoriasis patients since it can slow down the abnormal growth of skin cells.

 How does solar UV radiation damage your hair?

 Along with its benefits, UV radiation, especially solar UV radiation, does hold potentially serious risks for the scalp and hair.
 As the scalp is the highest part of the human body, by default, it is the part that gets exposed to sunlight the most.
 Therefore, this area has a high incidence of precancerous lesions and skin cancers.
 However, thanks to the protection from hair, melanoma, a form of skin cancer, is less common in your head and neck compared with other bare areas of your body.

 With that said, to protect the scalp from UV radiation, your hair has to confront all damages that UV radiation can cause.